syoon029/Synapse-Person-Job-Fit/README.md

 ## DM ME FOR THE CONTENTS OF MY DOTENV, which should be placed at project root directory
 ## DM ME FOR THE CONTENTS OF postings.csv

-To get started, run python data_infill.py to load the postings into the sqllite database.
+To get started, run python infill_commands.py to load the postings into the sqllite database and setup faiss.

+To understand the core logic, start with infill_commands and trace where that stuff goes, and then recommender.py, and follow that logic.

+As a taxonomy:

+linkedin_data/postings.csv: the dataset
+database.py: sqllite database schema and connections embed.py: functions that convert postings and resumes into string embeddings infill_commands.py: setup script for database and faiss llm_logging.py: utils for logging previous LLM calls llm_starter_code.py: example usage of LLM with a query wrapper recommender.py: core recommendation logic.